Skip to main content

 There are several scenarios for this:

-• An employee may be approached by a competitor and coerced into conducting industrial espionage (financially insecure employees are vulnerable, so you need to watch out for this).
+• An employee may be approached by a competitor and coerced into conducting industrial espionage.

 • An employee may copy and sell your data for profit.